grafana/intro-to-foundation-sdk/README.md

     ```bash
     cd generate-and-deploy-example
     ```
-2. Use Docker Compose to build and start the stack:
+2. Run the following command to ensure all dependencies are installed:
     ```bash
+    go mod tidy
+    ```
+3. Use Docker Compose to build and start the stack:
+    ```bash
     docker compose up --build
     ```
-3. Once the stack is running, you can access the following services:
+4. Once the stack is running, you can access the following services:
     - **Grafana**: [http://localhost:3000](http://localhost:3000)
     - **Web Application**: [http://localhost:5001](http://localhost:5001)
     - **Prometheus**: [http://localhost:9090](http://localhost:9090)